 Best month to sell a house in North Carolina for price

 The best month to sell a house in North Carolina in terms of sale price is June.
 The median sale price in June is $424,995, which is 7.8% — or $30,688 — more than the annual average.

 Tips to get your North Carolina home sold

 1. Time the market

 To start, it’s in your best interest to time the market and try to sell during the best months of the year.
-As stated previously, in North Carolina, the best time to sell is during the late spring and early summer months.
-This is when your house will not only have the shortest listing time, but you can also receive more money from your sale.
-Add in working with a real estate agent, and you’re looking at a profit margin increase of a few thousand dollars.
+Add in working with a local real estate agent, and you’re looking at a profit margin increase of a few thousand dollars.

 Now, not everyone has the luxury to be able to sell whenever they want.
 Certain circumstances can keep you from selling during the prime months of the year.
 But, there is no need to worry because even in the winter, North Carolina has a fairly low number for the amount of time that a house is on the market.

 2. Price your home competitively

 Regardless of the time of year, listing your home for the wrong price is the biggest mistake home sellers can make, whether it’s too high or too low.
 You can easily avoid falling into this easy trap by using the help of a real estate agent.